Zarcolio/sitedorks/README.md

   -engine <engine>  Search with 'google', 'bing', 'yahoo' or 'yandex', defaults to 'google'.
   -file <file>      Enter a custom website list.
   -query <query>    Enter a mandatory search term.
-  -site <status>    Turn the 'site:' operator 'on' or 'off', defaults to 'on'.
+  -site <status>    Turn the 'site:' operator 'on' or 'off', or replace it with 'inurl' (only for Google),
+                    defaults to 'on'.
   -excl <domains>   Excluded these domains from the search query.
 ```
 # Examples
 Want to look for "uber.com" with different sites containing all kinds of content using Google?
 Use the following command: